rriehle/bowling.py/README.md

 Both classes use simple internal data structures for easy serizlization to or from JSON in anticipation of extension into a ReST api.
 Both are fully tested.

+To see the api in action load readme.ipynb into a live Jupyter Notebook.

 ```bash
 (py3) rriehle@ontario:~/src/multiscale/bowling (master)$ python -m pytest -vv tests/
 ===================================================================== test session starts ======================================================================